Brand Names: Cholbam

 What should I discuss with my healthcare provider before taking cholic acid (Cholbam)?

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of cholic acid on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of cholic acid on the baby.

 Do not give this medicine to a child without medical advice.
 Cholic acid is not approved for use by anyone younger than 3 weeks old.